adamralph/minver/README.md

 - No inference of version from commit messages.
 - No inference of version from CI build server environment variables.
 - No creation of metadata code artifacts.
-- No automatic fetching of tags, etc. from the repo.
+- No automatic fetching of tags, etc. from the repository.
 - One package instead of a series of packages.
 - No support for `AssemblyInfo.cs`.